What to expect from a lender valuation

 Uncertainty in the market causes surveyors to be more cautious when calculating values for a lender valuation.
 This can lead to properties being ‘down valued’, where the surveyor indicates in their report that the property is worth less than the agreed purchase price.

-It’s therefore vitally important that you research the local market before making any offers to ensure your paying a fair market price and won’t get caught out later in the process during the lender valuation.
+It’s therefore vitally important that you research the local market before making any offers to ensure your paying a fair market price and won’t get caught out later in the process during the valuation.